matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **Labels are a utility for organizing GCP resources**

 - Attached to resources: VM, disk, snapshot, image:
-    - GCP Console, gcloud, or API.
+    - GCP Console, `gcloud`, or API.
 - Example uses of labels:
-    - Inventory.
+    - Inventory
-    - Filter resources.
+    - Filter resources
     - In scripts:
-        - Help analyze costs.
+        - Help analyze costs
-        - Run bulk operations.
+        - Run bulk operations

 **Use labels for ...**

-- Team or Cost Center.
+- Team or Cost Center:
     - `team:marketing`
     - `team:research`
 - Components: